Kyosai 共済 (The MEXT Mutual Aid Association 文部科学省国家公務員共済員組合) for University of Tokyo Employees

 Your monthly premium doesn’t change no matter how many dependents you have.

-Kokumin also covers 70% of the medical and dental cost including prescribed medications, and the remaining 30% is borne by the patient.
+Kokuho also covers 70% of the medical and dental cost including prescribed medications, and the remaining 30% is borne by the patient.
 This share is also 30% for your dependent family members.
-A health insurance card will be issued to you as well when you join Kokumin.
+A health insurance card will be issued to you as well when you join Kokuho.